sourcegraph/cody.nvim/README.md

-# Cody for Neovim! (`EXPERIMENTAL`)
+# Cody for Neovim! (`DEPRICATED`)

-> NOTE: This is highly experimental.
-Cody for Neovim can change at any point, might be "unreleased", we don't guarantee backwards compatibility.
-It's a proof-of-concept.
+> NOTE: This plugin has been deprecated.
+Current development of a Cody plugin for Neovim is happening at [sg.nvim](https://github.com/sourcegraph/sg.nvim)

 ## Installation